Jane Aaron: Career

 In addition to her animation work, Aaron illustrated the When I'm... book series written by Barbara Gardiner.
 She also worked with Oralee Wachter on two films about child sexual abuse and prevention, No More Secrets for Me and Close to Home.
 The films were later made into books illustrated by Aaron.

 Aaron's independent films have been shown at the Whitney Biennial and the Museum of Modern Art.
 Permanent collections of her work exist at the Museum of Modern Art, the Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden and the Walker Art Center.
 She received a Guggenheim Fellowship in 1985.

 Personal life

-She married Skip Blumberg on January 17, 1988, with whom she had one son, Timothy Aaron.
-Aaron died of cancer in Manhattan on June 27, 2015, aged 67.
-In addition to her husband and son, she was survived by her mother and three siblings.
+Aaron married Skip Blumberg on January 17, 1988, with whom she had one son, Timothy Aaron.

+She died of cancer in Manhattan on June 27, 2015, aged 67.